Elbazroie/FPGA-VHDL-MCU_Based-on_Pipelined_MIPS_CPU_core/README.md

 	added HARDWARE exclusively for INTERRUPT capabilities.
 	the entire ISA supported included in the control.vhd file.

-The design has been compiled and loaded to the FPGA Altera board for testing
+The design has been compiled and loaded to the FPGA Altera board ( Cyclone V ) for testing